Cross-site scripting adversarial attacks based on deep reinforcement learning: Evaluation and extension study: Background and Related Work

 \subsubsection{Adversarial Attacks on XSS Detectors}

 The recent emergence of DL has led to groundbreaking advancements in various fields, including XSS attack detection, where it has achieved SOTA performance.
 However, researchers have identified a critical issue: the susceptibility of these methods to adversarial attacks.
 These attacks have successfully evaded multiple DL models across different domains, underscoring the imperative to enhance the robustness of these models.
-In the context of XSS attack detectors, several studies have explored adversarial attacks.
+In the adversarial ML domain, several techniques are considered, and many of them are gradient-based, since they try to build adversarial examples applying noise computed by backpropagation \cite{goodfellow2014explaining}.
+Differently, in the context of XSS attack detectors, several studies have explored adversarial attacks and most of them are based on Reinforcement Learning.
 Fang et al.~\cite{fang2018deepxss} developed an XSS adversarial approach utilizing the Dueling Deep Q Networks algorithm, but its escape detection success rate remained below 10\% due to a simplistic bypass strategy.
 Zhang et al.~\cite{zhang2020adversarial} proposed an algorithm based on Monte Carlo Tree Search (MCTS) to generate XSS adversarial examples for training the detection model.
 However, this algorithm relied on limited escape strategies and exhibited high time complexity.
 Wang et al.~\cite{wang2022black} introduced a method employing soft Q-learning, dividing the bypass process into HTML and JS stages, achieving an impressive 85\% escape rate.

 The reference work by Chen et al.~\cite{CHEN2022102831} stands out with its Deep Reinforcement Learning algorithm, leveraging a set of mutation rules as actions, resulting in near-perfect escape rates against various SOTA XSS attack detectors.
 This approach will be thoroughly analyzed in Section~\ref{sec:reference}.